API Reference

 Method Description

 void begin(const char *device = "/dev/i2c-1"); Opens the specified I²C device.
-Calling begin() again reopens the bus.
+Calling begin() again reopens the bus and re-applies stored timeout/logging preferences.

 void begin(uint8_t); void begin(int); Provided for Arduino compatibility; they’re no-ops in Linux master mode.